bbauska/JS-Programs/README.md

 if (lisNaN(numl) && !isNaN(num2)) {
   // Prompt user for the operation let operation = prompt(
-    "Choose an operation (+ for addition, - for subtraction, * for multiplication, / for division):"
+    "Choose an operation (+ for addition,
+	  - for subtraction,
+	  &ast; for multiplication,
+	  / for division):"
   );
   // Perform the selected operation let result;